Who is hosting this week’s episode of SNL and when does it air?

 Gleeson’s hosting debut comes before the theatrical release of his forthcoming film, The Banshees of Inisheri, on 21 October.

-That night, Willow Smith will make her first SNL appearance to perform records from her newest album, COPINGMECHANISM, which releases the day before, on 7 October.
+That night, Willow Smith will make her second SNL appearance this year to perform records from her newest album, COPINGMECHANISM, which releases the day before, on 7 October.

 The following week, on 15 October, Megan Thee Stallion will be on double duty as both the host and the musical guest in support of her latest album, Traumazine.